greenelab/deep-review/README.md

 To see what's incoming, check the open [pull requests](https://github.com/greenelab/deep-review/pulls).
 For project discussion and planning see the [Issues](https://github.com/greenelab/deep-review/issues).

-### Current stage: planning Deep Review 2
+### Current stage: planning Deep Review 2019

 We [completed](https://github.com/greenelab/deep-review/releases/tag/v0.10) manuscript revisions in [response](content/response-to-reviewers.md) to two external peer reviews.
-As of writing, we are aiming to publish an update of the deep review each year.
+As of writing, we are aiming to publish an update of the deep review each year, with the next such release occuring in June 2019.
-The first release will be sometime in 2019.
+We will continue to make project preprints available on bioRxiv, and aim to continue publishing the finished reviews in a peer-reviewed venue as well.
-Like the initial release, this should be an open and collaborative effort.
+Like the initial release, we are planning for an open and collaborative effort.
 Please see [issue #810](https://github.com/greenelab/deep-review/issues/810) to contribute to the discussion of future plans, and help decide how to best continue this project.

 **Manubot updates:**